amideb/registration-login-react-node.js-mongodb-express/README.md

-start your mongodb server and connect backend with your mongoDB url run backend with - npm start run frontend with - npm start
+start your mongodb server and connect backend with your mongoDB url run backend with - npm start and run frontend with - npm start

 Now you can register your profile in this app and after register you can log in with your username and password.